microsoft/A-TALE-OF-THREE-CITIES/README.md

 The time series anomaly detection is done through SparkR, ggplot2, tidyverse and anomalize (anomalize, n.d.) package.
 By using anomalize package we have decomposed time series, detected anomalies, and created bands separating the “normal” data from the anomalous data.
 Refer [Anamoly Detection](https://github.com/microsoft/A-TALE-OF-THREE-CITIES/wiki/Overview-of-Time-Series-Analysis-and-Forecasting-and-Anomaly-Detection#anomaly-detection) from the wiki for details.

 ## Setup and Running the code
-Refer [Setup and Running the code](https://github.com/microsoft/A-TALE-OF-THREE-CITIES/wiki/Setup-and-Running-the-code) from the wiki for detailed instructions.
+Refer [Setup and Running the code](https://github.com/microsoft/A-TALE-OF-THREE-CITIES/wiki/Setup-and-Running-the-code) from the wiki for step by step instructions on how to setup and tun the code.

 ## References
 * (n.d.).
 Retrieved from parquet.apache.org: https://parquet.apache.org/